usc-isi-i2/datamart/query_api.md

 ### 1. Input

 The API defines a query method that takes two inputs:
-- data: example dat, either D3M Dataset or D3M Dataframe
+- data: example data, either D3M Dataset or D3M Dataframe
 - query: a JSON object representing what the user what to query (See [2.
 Query Schema](#2.-Query-Schema)).

 ### 2. Query Schema